practicalli/engineering-playbook/docs/source-control/git-client-configuration.md

     When using different SSH keys across multiple computers, add all public keys to the `allowed-signatures` file.

     Use a secret GitHub gist if you do not wish to add public keys to a shared git repository for the Git configuration.

+???
+INFO "Editor based Git Clients should show status of SSH Key"
+    Git clients like Magit (Emacs) and Neogit (Neovim) show if a commit has been signed with an SSH key that has a fingerprint in the `gpg.ssh.allowedSignersFile`.

 ## Clone aliases for a GitHub domain